Orlin Goranov: Biography

 He has had permanent engagements at the Friedrichstadtpalace in Berlin, Germany since 1994.
 He has played the tenor parts in many Italian operas: La Traviata, The Troubadour, Aida, Rigoletto and Otello by Giuseppe Verdi, La Boheme and Madame Butterfly by Giacomo Puccini and others.
 At that time, he maintained his popularity in Bulgaria mainly through his duet with Kristina Dimitrova, with whom he released several albums.

 Performed concert tours in the USSR, GDR, Austria, Italy, Spain, Hungary, Czechoslovakia, etc.

+In 2004, Goranov was one of the soloists in a new digital recording of the Bulgarian national anthem, Mila Rodino, made at Bulgaria Hall in Sofia on 29 September 2004.
+The recording also featured Raina Kabaivanska, Nikola Ghiuselev and Roberta as soloists, with the Sofia Philharmonic Orchestra and the National Philharmonic Choir under Nayden Todorov; the arrangement was by Tsenko Minkin.

 In 2010, he starred in the film "Mission London" as the President, one of the main characters.
 Orlin Goranov is also involved in public activities.
 In 2009, he became a member of the Knights Templar Order.

 In 2017, she started a concert tour "I love Bulgarian music" (in Bulgarian: "Обичам българската музика") together with her colleague Margarita Hranova, accompanied by the Pleven Philharmonic and State Opera - Burgas.
 The idea and script is by Yulia Manukyan, as well as Levon Manukyan (conductor), Daniel Zhelev (percussion) and Ivo Dukov (piano).
 They realize over 50 concerts throughout the country.

 Music for it was written by Zornitsa Popova, Toncho Rusev, Maurice Alajem, Maria Neikova, Stefan Diomov, Alexander Yosifov, Alexander Brzytsov, Kristiyan Boyadjiev, Vili Kazasyan, Ivan Peev, Atanas Kosev and many others.